In this article:

 Some factors put certain individuals at a greater risk of developing PTSD after experiencing trauma.

-“Exposure to various types of trauma can put people at increased risk, especially adverse childhood experiences (ACEs),” Dr. Orellana says, explaining that ACEs take a significant mental and physical toll, with symptoms compounding as experiences increase.
+“Exposure to various types of trauma can put people at increased risk, especially adverse childhood experiences (ACEs),” Dr. Orellana says, explaining that ACEs take a significant mental and physical toll, with symptoms compounding as experiences increase during this crucial time for brain development.

 Trauma vs PTSD - What’s the Difference?